The world deserves better quality ‘dumb’ phones

 The age of poor-quality dumbphones is coming to an end.
 Light Phone has been leading the way in developing a candy bar-style phone for people who have no interest in carrying around a smartphone.

-Whether a minimalist phone should include a camera is a matter of opinion.
-I personally think people take way too many photos, which is often related to their overuse of social media.
-But I also realize that a camera can have a very practical purpose, such as when trying to show a hardware store employee what type of part you need for that plumbing project you’re trying to finish.
-One thing these new companies agree on is a complete ban on internet browsing and social media apps.
+Whether a minimalist phone should include a camera or video capability is a matter of opinion.
+I personally think people take way too many photos, largely as a result of their overuse of social media.
+But I also realize that a camera can have practical purposes, such as when trying to show a hardware store employee what type of part you need for that plumbing project you’re trying to finish.
+(Yes, I’m speaking from personal experience.)

 Other start-ups besides Light Phone